A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Discussion

-However, recent simulations have focused instead on Magnetically Arrested Discs (MAD; \citealt{Narayan_2003,Narayan_2012}).
+However, recent simulations have focused instead on Magnetically Arrested Discs (MAD; \citealt{Narayan_2003, Narayan_2012}).
 These have maximal magnetic flux pinned onto the black hole horizon, such that the magnetic field is strong enough that its pressure exceeds the ram pressure of the infalling material.
-In 1D calculations this halts the accretion, but full 3D calculations show that accretion takes place instead via the magnetic interchange instability (\citealt{White_2019, Xie_2019}).
+In 1D calculations, this halts the accretion, but full 3D calculations show that accretion takes place instead via the magnetic interchange instability (\citealt{White_2019, Xie_2019}).
 The motivation for such states is that they power strong jets.
-MAD models have faster radial velocity than the SANE models as the large scale magnetic fields give more efficient angular momentum transport than the small scale dynamo (\citealt{Narayan_2012}).
-However, this means that they predict an accretion speed which is too fast to match our derived constraints (brown dashed lines in Fig. \ref{fig:viscous_freq_radius}).
+MAD models have faster radial velocity than the SANE models as the large-scale magnetic fields give more efficient angular momentum transport than the small-scale dynamo (\citealt{Narayan_2012}).
+However, this means that they predict an accretion speed which is too fast to match our derived constraints (brown dashed lines in Fig.~\ref{fig:viscous_freq_radius}).

-The jet can also be incorporated in a rather different way, by assuming a large scale height magnetic field exists rather than calculating it {\it ab initio}.
-If this field is responsible for transporting angular momentum in the hot inner flow then the effective $\alpha\sim 3$ (\citealt{Marcel_2018a}).
-However, this can still give a good match to our velocity profile (magenta dashed line in Fig. \ref{fig:viscous_freq_radius}) as these model have a rather small scale height such that $H/R \sim 0.1$ (\citealt{Marcel_2018a}) contrasting with the larger scale height global ADAF, SANE and MAD flows.
+The jet can also be incorporated in a rather different way, by assuming a large scale height magnetic field exists rather than calculating it {\it ab initio} (the Jet Emitting Disc models (JED); \citealt{Marcel_2018a}).
+If this field is responsible for transporting angular momentum in the hot inner flow then the effective $\alpha\sim 3$.
+However, this can still give a good match to our velocity profile (magenta dashed line in Fig. \ref{fig:viscous_freq_radius}) as these models have a rather small scale height such that $H/R \sim 0.1$ contrasting with the larger scale height global ADAF, SANE and MAD flows.